bongolegend/bricks-flask/README.md

 # Intro
-This is a chatbot app that reminds you once a day via text to decide the most important thing you want to get done.
+This is an iOS native app that reminds you once a day via text to decide the most important thing you want to get done.
 At the end of the day, it asks you if you followed through.
 If you did, you get a point.
 Keep stacking those bricks and build a strong life.

-This project is built on Flask, using the Twilio API.
+This project is built on Flask
 * DB: PostgreSQL
 * DB manager: Alembic
-* scheduler: APScheduler
 * deployment: GAE and Cloud SQL (by Google)

 # Running Flask Locally